jmcbroome/matgui/README.md

 # matgui
-Streamlit webapp for generation of Nextstrain JSON from the global SARS-CoV-2 phylogeny.
+Streamlit webapp for generation of customized Nextstrain JSON from the global SARS-CoV-2 phylogeny.
+Produces Auspice JSONs that can be uploaded at [Auspice](https://auspice.us/) for viewing.

 ## Local Server
 First, prepare the environment by installing streamlit and all dependencies in the environment.yml with conda.